RicoJia/Deep-Blue-Academy-SLAM/homeworks/hw_3.md

 [Here is a more comprehensive list of edges and vertices associated](https://ricojia.github.io/2024/03/24/robotics-imu-preintegration-optimization-implementation/)

 ### Here is the final result

+Sorry, you have to paste it in your browser to view

 <div style="text-align: center;">
     <p align="center">